Once you’ve tested your soil, you may have some work in front of you

 and raise the pH to a healthier level.
 If you’ve already got plants in

-the ground, add a little at a time – no more than 2 pounds of sulfur per
+the ground, add a little at a time – 5-10 pounds of lime per

 100 square feet of soil – and wait at least three months to re-apply,